HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 print(expecation_values)

 # c) Run a quantum program
-# The QuantumProgram now has one free parameter that needs to bet set when executing it.
+# The QuantumProgram now has one free parameter that must be set when executing it.
 # The symbolic value "angle" in the circuits will be replaced by that free parameter
 # during execution.
 program = QuantumProgram(measurement=measurement, input_parameter_names=["angle"])